DV

 What is the difference between TSLA and TSLP?

-TSLA (Tesla, Inc.) tracks — with an income strategy, while TSLP (Kurv Yield Premium Strategy Tesla TSLA ETF) tracks Tesla (TSLA) with a covered call approach.
+TSLA (Tesla, Inc.) is a stock, while TSLP (Kurv Yield Premium Strategy Tesla ETF) tracks Tesla (TSLA) with a covered call approach.
 They are issued by — and Kurv respectively.

 Can I hold both TSLA and TSLP?